Monoswap-Labs/routing-api/README.md

-# Uniswap Routing API
+# Monoswap Routing API

-This repository contains Uniswap routing service for several chains that are not supported by Uniswap's official API endpoint.
+This repository contains Monoswap routing service for several chains that are not supported by Monoswap's official API endpoint.

-It deploys an API to AWS that uses @aperture_finance/uniswap-smart-order-router to search for the most efficient way to swap token A for token B.
+It deploys an API to AWS that uses @monoswap-labs/smart-order-router to search for the most efficient way to swap token A for token B.

 ## Development